fossasia/wp-tweet-feed-plugin/readme.txt

 * hiderss - set to true to hide the RSS icon (defaults to false)
 * hidereplies - set to true to hide @replies that are sent from the account (defaults to false)
 * avatar - set to true to display the avatar from the Twitter account (defaults to false)
+* targetBlank - set to true to have all links open in a new window (defaults to false)
 * showXavisysLink - set to true to display a link to the Twitter Widget Pro page.
 We greatly appreciate your support in linking to this page so others can find this useful plugin too!  (defaults to false)
 * items - The number of items to display (defaults to 10)
 * showts - Number of seconds old a tweet has to be to show ___ ago rather than a date/time (defaults to 86400 seconds which is 24 hours)